galoryber/TurtleMailer/README.md

 ## Installation

-The tool is written in, and therfore requires, [.NET 8.0](https://dotnet.microsoft.com/en-us/download).
+The tool is written in, and therefore requires, [.NET 8.0](https://dotnet.microsoft.com/en-us/download).

 ## Usage
 First, edit the appsettings.json file to fit your needs.
-This includes defining what provider you'll use to send emails, and drafting up your email message in the HTML template (or plaintext).
+This includes defining what provider you'll use to send emails, and drafting up your email message in the HTML template (AND plaintext).

 ![Config File](images/appsettings.png)